-Rheumatoid arthritis (RA) is the most common autoimmune inflammatory arthritis in adults.
-In June, the ACR released an updated guideline for the treatment of rheumatoid arthritis.1 The guideline underscores the role of methotrexate as a cornerstone therapy and emphasizes minimizing glucocorticoids, when possible.
+In June 2021, the ACR released an updated guideline for the treatment of rheumatoid arthritis.1 The guideline underscores the role of methotrexate as a cornerstone therapy and emphasizes minimizing glucocorticoids, when possible.
 It also includes new recommendations for specific high-risk groups.
 Learn more in our article.